vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

    state = reactive({ count: 1 })
    ```

-3. **Not destructure-friendly:** when we destructure a reactive object's property into local variables, or when we pass that property into a function, we will lose the reactivity connection:
+3. **Not destructure-friendly:** when we destructure a reactive object's primitive type property into local variables, or when we pass that property into a function, we will lose the reactivity connection:

    ```js
    const state = reactive({ count: 0 })